the-aerospace-corporation/mtip-cameo-plugin/README.md

 * Select import from the drop down under the Huddle toolbar
 * Plug-in will open a dialog stating import has completed.

+### Log Files
+On import and export, a log of any errors that occur will be written to /Documents/Cameo Logs.
+This captures elements that were not imported or exported correctly as well as other errors that may occur.

 ## Authors

 Trent Severson, Aerospace Corporation oss@aero.org

 ## Version History

+* 1.0.5
+    * Fixed support for views, viewpoints, and stakeholders when exchanging models with Sparx EA
+    * Added support for PackageImport relationships while filtering out underlying libraries
+    * Added clientMultiplicity and supplierMultiplicity attrbiutes to associations
+    * Addressed placement of part properties on diagrams
+    * Various fixes for NPEs in rare cases
+* 1.0.4
+    * Updates to fix NPEs
 * 1.0.3
     * Requirement text bug fix and basic html filtering.
 * 1.0.2